cda-tum/mqt-qusat/README.md

 - Encode Clifford circuits in SAT
 - Check the equivalence of Clifford circuits using SAT

-If you have any questions, feel free to contact us via [quantum.cda@xcit.tum.de](mailto:quantum.cda@xcit.tum.de) or by creating an issue on [GitHub](https://github.com/munich-quantum-toolkit/qusat/issues).
+If you have any questions, feel free to create a [discussion](https://github.com/munich-quantum-toolkit/qusat/discussions) or an [issue](https://github.com/munich-quantum-toolkit/qusat/issues) on [GitHub](https://github.com/munich-quantum-toolkit/qusat).

 ## Towards a Satisfiability Encoding for Quantum Circuits